 Reviewed by Dennis Clark for the Association for Mormon Letters

 Writing this history would seem to be a task for a master of the mystical arts.
-After all, Myers is expected to cover a history of over four-thousand years, a history of a religion with as many adherents as Mormonism, but far more influential, and much more complex in all its convolutions.
-Richard Bushman got the same number of pages to discuss that entire religion, history and all, in his *Mormonism : a Very Short Introduction *.
-About the only task comparable to that of Myers would be Martin F. Prices volume on *Mountains*, also in this series.
+After all, Richard Bushman got the same number of pages to discuss an entire religion, history and all, in his Very Short Introduction to Mormonism.
+But Myers is expected to cover a history of over four thousand years, a history of a religion with as many adherents as Mormonism, but far more influential, and much more complex in all its convolutions.
+About the only comparable task would be Martin F. Price’s volume on *Mountains*, also in this series.

 Myers says as much in his “Acknowledgements,” but stops short of claiming mastery of the mystical arts.
-What he does do, however, is set out to answer the question “Why have Jews survived through the ages while other civilizations have come and gone?” (xxi), a question he cribbed from the online web-page “Ask the Rabbi.”
-To approach an answer, he divides the question into five chapters: “Names,” “Numbers,” “Cultures,” “Politics,” and “Perceptions.”
-In each, he takes short excursions through those four-thousand years, examining the history each time from a new perspective.
+What he does do, however, is set out to answer the question: “Why have Jews survived through the ages while other civilizations have come and gone?” (xxi), a question he cribbed from the online web-page “Ask the Rabbi.”
+His approach to the answer is to divide the question into five chapters he calls “Names,” “Numbers,” “Cultures,” “Politics,” and “Perceptions,” and to take five short excursions through those four thousand years, examining the history from each of those perspectives.
 By the end of the book, I had a fairly clear picture of the history, and a much clearer picture of the culture and peoples that survived that history.

-Myers sets out to answer that question with another question: “Why have Jews survived…?” (xxiii) rather than “How” — a very rabbinical strategy.
+Myers sets out to answer that question with another question: “How have Jews survived…?” (xxiii) rather than “Why” — a very rabbinical strategy.

 He argues that there are two “recurrent characteristics in the annals of the Jews” that help explain, but also complicate, the answer.
 The first is that, “throughout history, they have been a people in movement, beginning with the mythic account of the sojourn of their founding patriarch Abraham from Ur … to the land of Canaan.”
 The second is “they have been consistently disliked” (xxi-xxii).

 Of the first characteristic, being on the move, I am reminded of the fate of the Yazidis, another monotheistic cultural group nearly as old, if not older.
-Although they are spread over parts of modern Iraq, Syria, Turkey, Georgia and Armenia, they had remained mostly settled ( according to *Wikipedia*), until the assault by ISIL began to disperse them, as far afield as Germany, France, Sweden, Canada and the U.S..
-And like the Jews, the Yazidis “have been consistently disliked.”
-Another analogy, one Myers offers, is even more applicable:
+Although they are spread over parts of modern Iraq, Syria, Turkey, Georgia and Armenia, they had remained mostly settled, until the assault by ISIS began to disperse them, some as far afield as Germany, France and Sweden, according to Wikipedia.
+And like the Jews, the Yazidis “have consistently been disliked.”
+For purposes of this review, another analogy Myers offers is even more applicable: